Salonika Medic

 Wounded soldiers in 37th General Hospital, 1918 (Source: Français Opérateur K (code armée)., CC BY-SA 4.0, via Wikimedia Commons)

-Other issues he noted during the year included the awarding of Croix de Guerre medals to some Nursing Sisters, Officers and Orderlies of the 36th and 37th for their work during the March air raid.
+Other issues Arthur noted during the year included the awarding of Croix de Guerre medals to some Nursing Sisters, Officers and Orderlies of the 36th and 37th for their work during the March air raid.
 In June, Lieutenant Colonel N Tyacke took over command from Lieutenant Colonel Buist and that month a mountain convalescent camp was identified for the hospitals.
 There were two train accidents in September and October.
-Christmas was again celebrated by an ‘uproarious dinner, followed by foolish games!’
+Christmas was again celebrated by an ‘uproarious dinner, followed by foolish games!’.

 Medical Situation of the British Salonika Army 18.9.18 (Medical Services general history, Vol IV facing p.142)